You own a kettle, a basic burr grinder, and a bag of medium-roast beans. One question stops most people in the aisle: Kalita Wave or Hario V60?

 Which to buy first, based on your gear

 - You have a sub-$150 grinder (Encore, Timemore C2, Q2): Kalita Wave.
-Your grind distribution is not tight enough to feed a V60 cleanly.
+Your grind distribution isn’t tight enough to feed a V60 cleanly.

 - You pour from a stovetop kettle or non-gooseneck electric: Kalita Wave.
 The V60 needs a gooseneck spout to control flow.